9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/merchant-craft-sawyer-18-duffel-3750-30:

-Total load time is 1.156 seconds
+Total load time is 1.263 seconds

-72% of CSS is unused, 1 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 60% of JS is unused